TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

        print("There were some errors")

-Replacing functions from the :mod:`popen2` module
+Replacing functions kutoka the :mod:`popen2` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::